astrolang/astro/docs/compiler/compiler.md

 print a.age # Error. `age` field is not common to all of a's element types
 ```

 A `type witness table` is constructed based on the fields common to all the element types.
+This can be written as `Car&Person&Product` for the example above.
 A witness table simply
 allows one to choose the right _field offset_ at runtime when the type of an element has been determined.

             typeid    name_offset